Reviewing AI-Assisted Code Changes

 When AI changes a lot of code quickly, review is no longer about reading lines.
 It’s about making sure you still understand what will happen in production.

-The bigger the AI-generated change, the more effort I put into reviewing intent and edges, and not lines of code.
+The bigger the AI-generated change, the more effort goes into reviewing intent and edges - not lines of code.

 Small change (minimal risk)